unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 In turn, each of these industries is broken down into the following subcategories:

-**Goods producing**<br>
+**Goods producing**:
-Construction<br>
+* Construction
-Manufacturing<br>
+* Manufacturing
-Mining and Logging<br>
+* Mining and Logging

-**Government**<br>
+**Government**:
-Federal Government<br>
+* Federal Government
-Local Government<br>
+* Local Government
-State Government<br>
+* State Government

-**Service providing**<br>
+**Service providing**:
-Education and Health Services<br>
+* Education and Health Services
-Financial Activities<br>
+* Financial Activities
-Information<br>
+* Information
-Leisure and Hospitality<br>
+* Leisure and Hospitality
-Professional and Business Services<br>
+* Professional and Business Services
-Retail Trade<br>
+* Retail Trade
-Transportation and Utilities<br>
+* Transportation and Utilities
-Wholesale Trade<br>
+* Wholesale Trade

 Other Services

 The following three filters are applied to the default portal:

-* First filter: allows the user to sort by employee type.
+* First dropdown: allows the user to view data by the specified metric.
 In the default portal, the only current option is to filter by thousands of employees.
-* Second filter: allows the user to filter between the 3 industry types.
+* Second dropdown: allows the user to filter between the 3 industry types.
 In the case above, all industry groups are selected.
-* Third filter: allows the user to filter by a specific industry.
+* Third dropdown: allows the user to filter by a specific industry.
 In the default instance, all industries are selected.

 Here, you can explore the complete dataset for employment by industry in Iowa:

 [![](Images/button.png)](https://apps.axibase.com/chartlab/1ac33603)

-Let us know take a look at specific metrics in the **Iowa Seasonally Adjusted Non-Farm Employment by Month and Industry** dataset.
+Let us now take a look at specific metrics in the **Iowa Seasonally Adjusted Non-Farm Employment by Month and Industry** dataset.
 As with the total statewide employee compensation dataset that we looked at earlier, let us filter for the **Construction** and **Manufacturing** metrics and see how the behaviors of the 2 datasets compare.
 Below are images of the
 **Construction** and **Manufacturing** metrics, respectively.